 Report – Regulation Bitcoin News

-What do you think about the Treasury’s global crypto data-sharing proposal?
+Do you think the Indian government will regulate cryptocurrencies in the way described above?
 Let us know in the comments section below.

 Image Credits: Shutterstock, Pixabay, Wiki Commons